Digital-Repository-of-Ireland/DRI-3D-Pilot/README.md

 Developing custom code gave the benefit of allowing integration with the existing platform and a simpler more automated workflow for aggregation to Europeana.
 The quality of the resultant meshes was lower than that obtained by the semi-automated or manual process using other tools, however, and did not produce models that were of sufficient quality for aggregation.
 We are in the process of writing up these results as recommendations to content providers.

 Where the content came in the format of meshes or models this pre-processing step was generally not necessary, although the quality varied by content provider.
-More detail on the workflows involved were published in [Europeana Tech Insight issue 14](https://pro.europeana.eu/page/issue-14-3d) and some code examples are available [here](https://github.com/Digital-Repository-of-Ireland/DRI-3D-Pilot/raw/master/3D%20Preprocessing%20Workflows.pdf).
+More detail on the workflows involved were published in [Europeana Tech Insight issue 14](https://pro.europeana.eu/page/issue-14-3d).

 ### Viewers for 3D Content